GiGurra/flycd/README.md

 1. Run `go install github.com/gigurra/flycd@<version>` (currently `v0.0.36`)
 2. Run `flycd deploy <fs path>` to deploy a configuration (single app or folder structure, you decide)
+3. (Optional) Installing flycd as an app in your fly.io account or as a daemon somewhere else where you prefer to have it running.
-3. Optional: Run `flycd install --project-path <fs path>` to install flycd into your fly.io environment.
+    * Method 1: Run `flycd install --project-path <fs path>` to install flycd into your fly.io environment.
       This will create a new fly.io app running flycd in monitoring mode/webhook listening mode.
 The `install` command will automatically issue a fly.io API token for itself, and store it as an app secret in fly.io.
 You can ssh into your flycd container and copy it from there if you want to use it for other purposes (you prob shouldn't) or just locally verify that it works.
         * To make it able to clone private git repos, create a fly.io secret called `FLY_SSH_PRIVATE_KEY`
         * `flycd install` is also how you upgrade a fly.io deployed flycd installation to a new flycd version.
+    * Method 2: Use the flycd docker image (https://hub.docker.com/r/gigurra/flycd) and mount a project.yaml into the container's `/flycd/projects/project.yaml`, where your `project.yaml` points to your config repo.
+You could also customize the image to your liking (see [Dockerfile](Dockerfile)).
+    * There are many other ways you could do this as well
 4. Optional: Add a webhook to your GitHub repo(s), pointing to your flycd app's url, e.g. the default POST path `https://<your-flycd-app-name>.fly.dev/webhook`, which currently just supports GitHub push webhooks.